 Before beginning the application process, you must hold a license as a registered nurse, as well as a master's degree or higher in nursing from an accredited college or university.
 You must then receive and maintain certification as a nurse practitioner from one of seven, state-approved certifying bodies, such as the American Nurses Credentialing Center or the American Academy of Nurse Practitioners.
 Whether through graduate studies or certification, you must also complete 30 hours of education in pharmacology for advanced nursing practice.

 APRN candidates must pass a criminal background check, submit college transcripts and work verification forms, and show proof of professional liability insurance that meets state standards.
 You must also pay a $200 application and licensing fee.
 Out-of-state applicants must meet the same requirements and follow the same procedure as nurses working in Connecticut.

 Once you receive your APRN license, you must renew it every two years.
 Some nurses, such as those working in the armed forces, can receive renewal waivers.
 The state board charges a renewal fee.

 Career Outlook for Nurses in Connecticut

-Nursing graduates are prepared for employment in general medical and surgical hospitals, physicians offices, and home healthcare centers.
-These are the employers with the highest levels of employment of nurses in Connecticut, according to BLS.
+Nursing graduates are prepared for employment in general medical and surgical hospitals, physicians' offices, and home healthcare centers.
+These are the employers with the highest levels of employment of nurses in Connecticut, according to the BLS.
 Industries with the highest concentration of nurses in Connecticut include home healthcare centers, outpatient care centers, and psychiatric and substance abuse hospitals.
-Nurse Journal notes that the top-five, national nursing specialties – which are based on demand, pay, and work setting – are neonatal, nurse midwife, clinical nurse, critical care, and dialysis.

 Biggest Hospitals in Connecticut